Corona Schröter

-Corona Elisabeth Wilhelmine Schröter (14 January 1751 – 23 August 1802) was a German musician best known as a singer.
+Corona Elisabeth Wilhelmine Schröter (14 January 1751 – 23 August 1802) was a German actress and musician best known as a singer.
 She also composed songs, setting texts by Friedrich Schiller and Johann Wolfgang von Goethe to music.

 Early life

-Schröter was born in Guben.
+Schröter was born in Guben, Holy Roman Empire.
 In her early years she studied many instruments, which included the keyboard and guitar.
 Her father, Johann Friedrich Schröter, an oboist, was her first teacher, who also taught his three other children music.
 Her brothers, Johann Samuel and Johann Heinrich, were a pianist and a violinist respectively, and her sister, Marie Henriette, was also a singer.
 While she received early musical training which contributed to her skill in performance and composition, Corona's early vocal training was damaging to her singing voice.

 When she was thirteen, Schröter and her family moved to Leipzig.
 It was there that she caught the attention of composer Johann Adam Hiller (it is thought that Hiller's wife was Corona's godmother).
 Hiller, an operatic and singspiel composer, had become seriously frustrated with the inadequate education offered to women.
 To remedy this, in 1771 Hiller opened his own school.
 In this coeducational setting, students learned a wide variety of musical subjects, including solfège, diction, technique, Italian, and the keyboard.
 Schröter flourished as a singer, and benefited from the non-damaging technique she learned.
 Corona was a powerful performer, but was often compared to her fellow student and rival, Gertrud Schmeling (Madame Mara) in Hiller's Grosse Konzerte series.
 Schröter's voice was not as powerful as Schmeling's, due to her poor early training.
 However, she had an intensity which her admirers considered to be unrivaled.